Cameron Myers

 Cameron Myers (born 9 June 2006) is an Australian track and field athlete.
 In 2023, he broke the world record for the fastest mile by a sixteen year-old, and became the second youngest person in the world to ever have run a sub-four minute mile.
 At the age of sixteen, he took the Australian national under-20 mile record.
-Myers broke Jakob Ingebrigtsen's mile, 1500m and 3000m age-group records.
-In January 2025, he set a new world under-20 indoor record in the mile.
+Myers broke Jakob Ingebrigtsen's mile, 1500 m and 3000 m age-group records.
+In January 2025, he set a new world under-20 indoor record in the mile, and in 2026 set a new Oceanian record in the 1500 metres and won the silver medal in the mile run at the 2026 Commonwealth Games and placed second over 1500 metres at the inaugural World Ultimate Championship.

 Early life

 From Canberra, Myers graduated from Lake Ginnindera College in 2024.

 From aged 10 he trained with Lee Bobbin.
 At age 14, Bobbin started training Myers with Dick Telford and his elite group including Olympic 1500-metre runner Jye Edwards.
 He also runs for the Bankstown Track Club in Sydney.

 Career

 2022

 Myers won the Albie Thomas 1 Mile Australian Championship on 5 December 2022, at The Crest in Sydney.